📢Discussion Group! 📢

 What if I have a schedule conflict that comes up half way through the session?

-Ideally you can make all six classes.
-We do a lot to build community to have hard conversations with, but we also know that life happens and sometimes you can't make all six.
+Ideally you can make all seven classes.
+We do a lot to build community to have hard conversations with, but we also know that life happens and sometimes you can't make all seven.

 If you know in advance that you cannot make one class, you should fill out the registration form and one of our facilitators will contact you to discuss whether or not the current session is a good fit.
 We offer the course once a quarter (Winter, Spring, Summer, and Fall) with a break over November and December, so sometimes we ask folks to wait until the next session.
 However sometimes we will have you participate even if you will miss one class.